 To sum up this part, in the finance industry the key is the analysis of banking transactions and based on the insights supporting credit decisions.
 Fraud detection is also very important, which allows financial institutions to identify the most suspicious operations and pass them for a deeper analysis.
 The developed algorithms detect illegal transactions that would be very difficult to detect for employees manually.
 And finally, data science can predict how changes on the market will affect customer’s reactions and decisions.

 6. Sales analytics

 Sales – exactly what every company is about.
 Sales representatives have a very tough job.
 Hundreds of phone calls, meetings, follow-ups, offers, and presentations.
 Always in a rush.
 Every day.
 But data science usage can help them as well!
-Consider two examples.
+Consider two data science examples.

 The data science algorithms can help sales representatives in deciding between products or services eligible to suggest to the potential client.
 Or they can indicate what discount would be reasonable.
 So the sales rep saves a lot of time.
 Time that could be dedicated to arranging new leads!
 And what’s even better, all of that can be done in real-time, for example, while the representative is negotiating with the client on the phone!
 This is what data science is about – fast, accurate and irreplaceable support.

 Moreover, data science can indicate on which prospects sales representatives should focus on, which prospects have the biggest chance to close the deal.
 Or propose the set of actions to take that should improve the conversion rate.
 There’s plenty of options.